MSantucci/PyFast-ADT/docs/source/intro.rst

 **********
 If you use ``PyFast-ADT`` in your research, please cite us using the following papers:

-- The current project - PyFast-ADT: "placeholder for the publication here"
+- The current project - PyFast-ADT: "currently in the writing process"
-- The original project - FAST-ADT:"Fast-ADT: A fast and automated electron diffraction tomography setup for structure determination and refinement" - DOI: 10.1016/j.ultramic.2020.112951 - https://www.sciencedirect.com/science/article/abs/pii/S0304399119303663
+- The original project - FAST-ADT: "Fast-ADT: A fast and automated electron diffraction tomography setup for structure determination and refinement" - DOI: 10.1016/j.ultramic.2020.112951 - https://www.sciencedirect.com/science/article/abs/pii/S0304399119303663
-- PED-ADT paper: Mugnaioli, E.; Gorelik, T.; Kolb, U. “Ab initio” structure solution from electron diffraction data obtained by a combination of automated diffraction tomography and precession technique.
+- PEDT paper: Mugnaioli, E.; Gorelik, T.; Kolb, U. “Ab initio” structure solution from electron diffraction data obtained by a combination of automated diffraction tomography and precession technique.
 Ultramicroscopy 2009, 109, 758– 765,  DOI: 10.1016/j.ultramic.2009.01.011

 Authors
 *******